 President & CEO

-Under Ms. Kerger’s leadership, PBS has been growing its audiences across genres, and platforms.
-In the course of a year, eighty-two percent of all television households in America watch PBS, and over seventy percent of all children watch PBS.
-And online, in 2015, Americans viewed more than five billion videos across all PBS digital platforms.
+Under Ms. Kerger’s leadership, PBS has been growing its audiences across genres and platforms.
+In the course of a year, eighty-two percent of all television households in America watch PBS, and nearly seventy percent of all children watch PBS.
+And online, in 2016, Americans viewed 4.4 billion videos across all PBS digital platforms.

-During Ms. Kerger’s tenure, PBS has launched critically praised online video sites for general audiences (pbs.org) and children (pbskids.org) and created new digital partnerships with companies like iTunes, YouTube, AppleTV, Microsoft’s Xbox, Netflix, Amazon, Hulu, and Comcast’s On Demand service to ensure that PBS programming is accessible across multiple platforms and, increasingly, to a global audience.
+During Ms. Kerger’s tenure, PBS has also launched critically praised online video sites for general audiences (pbs.org) and children (pbskids.org) and created new digital partnerships with companies like iTunes, YouTube, AppleTV, Microsoft’s Xbox, Netflix, Amazon, Hulu, and Comcast’s On Demand service to ensure that PBS programming is accessible across multiple platforms and, increasingly, to a global audience.
 PBS has also created PBS Digital Studios, which produces high-quality original content exclusively for digital platforms.
-PBS Digital Studios now distributes more than 30 web-original series, and has been honored with numerous industry awards including 7 Webby awards, 18 Tellys and 2 Mashies, including “Best Branded YouTube Channel.”

 In addition to leading PBS, Ms. Kerger is president of the PBS Foundation, an independent organization that raises private sector funding for PBS, and has become a significant source of revenue for new projects at PBS.
 Ms. Kerger is regularly included in the Hollywood Reporter’s “Women in Entertainment Power 100,” an annual survey of the nation’s top women executives in media.
 In 2005, she was named to the Women’s Forum, an organization of 300 leading women in New York’s arts and business scenes.
 In 2008, Ms. Kerger received the Woman of Achievement Award from Women in Development, New York.
 And in 2012, she was honored by Promax/BDA, B&C and Multichannel News with their 2012 Brand Builder Award.